-Use Number Area Design Criteria Neighborhood Building Complex Id dentification Signs 1.
-Wall signs may be attached flat against Commercial, Specialty Commercial and Office/Commercial Land Use Districts - Retail, service, commercial, offices, One wall sign per building complex identifying the name of the complex on each street or highway frontage of that complex, with a maximum of two.
-Maximum 100 square feet per sign. or pinned away from a building wall, but shall not extend or protrude more than one (1) foot from the wall and shall not extend above the upper edge of the building facade. hotels and motels, Tenant Identifi cation Signs 2.
-Wall signs should be compatible with restaurants, recreational, educational, quasi-public and other uses of a similar nature.
+Use Number Area Design Criteria Neighborhood Building Complex Id Building Complex Identification Signs Commercial and Office/Commercial Land Use Districts - Retail, Office/Commercial Land identifying the name of the complex on each street or highway frontage of that Maximum 100 square feet per sign. or pinned away from a building wall, but shall not extend or protrude more than one (I) foot from the wall and shall not extend above the upper edge of the building facade. hotels and motels, Tenant Identif fication Signs Wall signs should be compatible with restaurants, recreational, educational, quasi-public and other uses of a similar nature.
 Individual Use: One wall sign per street or highway frontage.
 Building Complex: One wall sign per tenant.
-Exceptions 1) Major commercial tenants of 25,000 square feet or more are allowed one main wall sign identifying the business, and up to two secondary wall signs identifying the type of services, all located provided on the primary frontage of the building.
+Exceptions I) Major commercial tenants of 25,000 square feet or more are allowed one main wall sign identifying the business, and up to two secondary wall signs identifying the type of services, all located provided on the primary frontage of the building.
 2) Tenants on a corner of a building are permitted two wall signs, provided each sign is located on a different side of the building and faces a public entrance, a public street or a parking lot.
 Neighborhood Commercial and Specialty Commercial District: 1) Primary Tenant Frontage - Allowable sign area is one square foot of total wall signage for each lineal foot of tenant frontage on which a sign is permitted, with a maximum sign area of 100 square feet per primary tenant frontage.
 An allowable minimum sign area of up to 20 square feet is permitted.
 2) Secondary Tenant Frontage - Allowable sign area is .5 square foot of total wall signage for each lineal foot of tenant frontage on which a sign is permitted, with a maximum sign area of 50 square feet per secondary tenant frontage.
 An the architecture, construction materials and other design features of the building and shall not cover or interrupt major architectural features, including doors, windows, embellishments and reveal lines.
 3. Wall signs placed between window spandrels and on fascias shall not exceed two-thirds (2/3) of the height of the area to which the sign is attached.
 4. The length of a wall sign shall not exceed 70% of the length of the applicable tenant frontage.
 5. Wall signs should generally be centered vertically on the spandrel or fascia.
 The minimum distance a wall sign may be placed from the edge of a wall or tenant space is 18 inches.
 A. Wall sign colors should be compatible